triblatron/dagui/README.md

   * Note that WSL somehow manages to try to link with opengl32, known to be fixed in cmake 4.3.4
 * freetype for text rasterisation
 * pango for text layout including underlining
-* glfw for the OpenGL text, renderer demos
+* glfw for the OpenGL text, renderer and node gui demos
 * glew for OpenGL support beyond version 1.1 on Windows
 * md4c for markdown parsing
 * svgpp for SVG parsing